anilmc02/MERN-CONTACT-FORM/README.md

 Features:
 Uses axios to post form data.
 Handles form validation and submission.
-Displays success message upon form submission.
+Displays a success message upon form submission.
 2. ContactList.js
 Displays a list of all contacts stored in the database, fetched via a GET request to the backend.